kellyluo25/recollectives/_posts/2022-10-10-collections-14.md

   - collections
 ---

+No preface, just an all-consuming eagerness to read and watch television once again.
+Languid afternoons in a room, settled in quiet interiority.

 - **i've been to the year 2014**: i built myself in the image of this year
 - **words of worship**: wordship, or i read a really good thing
 - **screaming crying throwing up**: you had to have been there